tomysshadow/YAMosse/README.md

 If the GUI fails to load because of a missing dependency, YAMosse will fallback into the command line interface.
 Because no arguments are specified in this case, it will ask for an output filename so it can perform a YAMScan.
 If this is not what you want, it is possible that your download is incomplete (there should be a "gui" folder within the yamosse module) or that your Python install is not properly configured for Tkinter.

+## How do I get a single guess for an entire file?

+If you just want to get one guess for what sound is contained in a short sound clip, use the Top Ranked identification (set to identify only 1 class,) then set the Timespan to zero on the Advanced tab.

+Alternatively, under Timespan you can check the Span All box.
+Then, any sound that ever appears in the Top Ranked at any point throughout the sound file will be listed, which will provide a bit more nuanced detail while still collapsing everything to one result.

 ## How do I enable GPU Acceleration?

 To use GPU Acceleration, you will need to [install NVIDIA CUDA Toolkit and cuDNN.](https://www.digitalocean.com/community/tutorials/install-cuda-cudnn-for-gpu) Note that if you are on Windows, the last version of Tensorflow to support GPU Acceleration is 2.10.0.
 Otherwise, you will need to use Linux or WSL2 in order to get GPU Acceleration.